Comp-coder-4/E-Commerce_Cleaning/00_README.md

 ## Business Objective: Clean the sales data

-The goal was to find quality issues with the dataset and clean it to improve data quality.
+The goal was to improve the data quality of the dataset.

 Tool Used: Excel